 But what about a situation in which the EC rejects the budget because it believes that insufficient funds are budgeted for certain actions?
 In a case like that, it might not be necessary to prevent funding of the actions while the dispute is resolved; in other words, it might be fine if the actions proceeded at the reduced funding level until a decision is made on increased funding, especially if taking the actions at the reduced funding level would not negatively impact the actions if increased funding was provided later.

-I wonder whether this clause should be reworded to accommodate such situations; if so, then a change may also need to be made in section 2.b.v, Examples of expenditures that would be excluded from a Caretaker Budget: “”
+I wonder whether this clause should be reworded to accommodate such situations; if so, then a change may also need to be made in section 2.b.v, Examples of expenditures that would be excluded from a Caretaker Budget: “the proposed expenditure that was the basis for the rejection by the EC that triggered the need for the Caretaker ICANN Budget.”

-Paragraph 1.f in Annex F, IANA Caretaker Budget Principles, on page 211 of the redline version (overall page 214) says: “”
+Paragraph 1.f in Annex F, IANA Caretaker Budget Principles, on page 211 of the redline version (overall page 214) says: “Notwithstanding any other principle listed above, prevents ICANN, in its responsibility to fund the operations of the IANA functions, from initiating activities that are subject to community consideration (or for which that community consultation has not concluded), including without limitation, preventing implementation of the expenditures or undertaking the actions that were the subject of the IANA Budget that was rejected by the EC and triggered the need for the Caretaker IANA Budget.”

 This clause seems appropriate in a case where the EC rejects the budget because it does not support funding certain actions or thinks that too many funds are allocated to those actions.